vernemq/vernemq/Readme.rst

 MQTT used to stand for MQ Telemetry Transport, but it no longer is an acronym.
 It is an extremely simple and lightweight publish/subscribe messaging protocol, that was invented at IBM and Arcom (now Eurotech) to connect restricted devices in low bandwidth, high-latency or unreliable networks.

-VerneMQ implements the MQTT 3.1 and 3.1.1 specifications, integration of MQTT-SN is planned.
+VerneMQ implements the MQTT 3.1 and 3.1.1 specifications.
 Currently the following features are implemented:

 * QoS 0, QoS 1, QoS 2
 * Basic Authentication and Authorization